aave/aave-utilities/README.md

 ### repayWithCollateral

-Allows a borrower to repay the open debt with the borrower collateral
+Allows a borrower to repay the open debt with their collateral

 <details>
   <summary>Sample Code</summary>